CMP National 3PAR Championship

 Athletes should bring all the equipment necessary to fire their competition.
 Shooting mats will be available to borrow but athletes may bring and use their own.
 Spotting scopes are not permitted, and are not needed for electronic targets.

 All scores fired will be displayed on the CMP Competitor Tracker results system.
 Scores and competitor rankings will be displayed electronically on the range throughout the competition.
-Preliminary and final printed results bulletins will be mailed to each participant.
+Final printed results bulletins will be mailed to each participant.